FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 ```
 ros2 topic echo /joy
 ```
 A lot of things are printing to the screen!
-Since the node is continuously publishing the message, I just copied one message below to demonstrate. **Try pressing different buttons and turning different knobs on the controller to see what changes.**
+Since the node is continuously publishing the message, I just copied one message below to demonstrate. **Try pressing different buttons and turning different knobs on the controller to see what changes.
+You should see something like: **
 ```
 ---
 header: